mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

 .. image:: /images/en/Krita_move_stop.png
    :align: center

-A selected stop can have it's color and transparency changed using the color button and the opacity slider below.
+A selected stop can have its color and transparency changed using the color button and the opacity slider below.

 .. image:: /images/en/Krita_stop_sudden_change.png
    :align: center